 I just found out that the building I live in may be redeveloped or renovated, does the building owner have to follow the Tenant Assistance Policy?

-There are two things that determine if the property owner must follow the Tenant Assistance Policy.
+There are two criteria which determine if the property owner must follow the Tenant Assistance Policy.

-- Are they applying to Saanich for rezoning of the property?
+1. Are they applying to rezone the property?

-The TAP only applies to rezoning applications where a total of five or more rented units will have to be permanently vacated due to demolition or major renovations.
-Note that this refers to the number of dwelling units (as defined in the Zoning Bylaw), not the number individuals affected.
-It does not matter what kinds of rental units they are (e.g., secondary suites, apartments, etc.) and they can be spread out in several buildings or over several lots that are part of the same development application.
+The TAP only applies to rezoning applications where a total of five or more rented units will be permanently vacated due to demolition or major renovations.
+Specifically, this refers to the number of dwelling units (as defined in the Zoning Bylaw), not the number individuals affected.
+It does not matter what kinds of rental units they are (e.g. secondary suites, apartments, etc.) and they can be spread out in several buildings or over several lots that are part of the same development application.

-If the project does not meet those two criteria, the owner is not required to follow the TAP.
+If the project does not meet both of criteria, the property owner is not required to follow the TAP.
 Tenants in these situations still have all the rights of the BC Residential Tenancy Act (RTA).
-Property owners are encouraged to still offer tenants support beyond what they are legally required to in the RTA, and can use the TAP as an example of good practice.
+Property owners are nevertheless encouraged to offer tenants support beyond what they are legally required to in the RTA, and can use the TAP as an example of good practice.

 What does the law say about eviction of tenants for the purpose of demolition or renovations?